barryclark/jekyll-now/_posts/2016-03-15-Reisekosten-App-Frontend.md

 The **plugins** folder is nice too , here will reside the plugins which helps to extend the web application with native app abilities.
 For instance we can install here a plugin which will be able to access the device camera.

 The **res** folder contains OS specific icons (e.g. rounded icons for IOS and square icons for Android) and  screens.
-Finally in the upper part of the soulution there is a **test** folder where the unit and integration tests will reside.
+Finally in the upper part of the solution there is a **test** folder where the unit and integration tests will reside.

 The next folder **www** contains the project itself, the common code base.
 We see here a bunch of files which are nicely and clearly organized, maybe not for you yet, but hopefully things become more clear with the next code snippet of the index.html which is the core of the SPA and where the whole app is running: